statamic/docs/content/collections/tags/collection.md

 ```
 {{ collection:blog taxonomy:tags="harry-potter" }}
 ```
+It is important that the taxonomy is "mounted" to the collection in order to filter the results based on the passed in term.

 There are a number of different ways to use this parameter.
 They are explained in depth in the [Taxonomies Guide](/taxonomies#collections)